Updated June 2020

 Short stays (0 to 4 weeks)

-Tmobile offers free text messages, free email, and free 2G connection for web browsing and other applications for travelers to 140 countries, including Italy.
+Tmobile offers free text messages, free email, and free 2G connection ( very sloowww) for web browsing and other applications for travelers to 210 countries, including Italy.
 I personally use an iPhone (but any smart phone will do) since it switches to wifi calling, rerouting all calls to the internet when wifi is available.

-If wifi is available, then I can make and receive phone calls for free using my US phone number, just like I was back in the States.
-If wifi is not available, Tmobile charges 20 cents a minute to use the cellular network.
-That is not much of a charge, but if you call often you can install an application like WhatsApp.
+If wifi is available, then I can make and receive phone calls for free using my US phone number, just like I do when I am in the States ( double check this since rules change quickly).
+If wifi is not available, Tmobile charges 20 cents a minute (check latest fees) to use the cellular network.
+That is not much of a charge, but if you call often, you can install an application like WhatsApp.

 The free 2G speed (128kbs) that Tmobile offers is enough to use WhatsApp for free and call the US using the App, so my phone calls costs are not significant anymore when I travel.
 Also the 2G speed is good enough to use Waze, Google maps or any other phone navigator.

-In 2017 T-mobile added a new service T-mobile One Plus and if travel frequently internationally and require a higher speed you can add T-Mobile One Plus™ and get up to 256kbps speeds abroad for $10/mo.
+In 2017 T-mobile added a new service, T-mobile One Plus.
+If you travel frequently internationally and require a higher internet speed you can add T-Mobile One Plus™ and get up to 256kbps speed abroad for $10/mo.

-If you use another carrier, you should check your carrier deals.
+If you use another carrier, you should check your carrier’s deals.